-Press and release the reset button to reset the WebMux[TM].
-This process may take several minutes to complete.
+Press and release the reset button to reboot the WebMux[TM].
+This is a hard reboot, not a factory reset.
+This will not reset your settings.
+Please allow several minutes for the WebMux[TM] to completely reboot.

 Up Arrow Button, Down Arrow Button